 - Refurbished Phone – Repaired by a certified technician and often comes with some sort of warranty

 Buying a used phone can save you tons of money, but it’s also risky if you’re not careful or know what to look for.
 With a refurbished phone you get a device repaired by an official site, store, or technician and they go through rigorous testing/inspections before being sold.
 We recommend refurbished phones first.

 The term “refurbished” gets thrown around a lot though, and it doesn’t always mean what you think.
 Some places sell used phones, refurbished phones, or you’ll see terms like recertified, reconditioned, or even pre-owned.
 As long as you buy it from a reputable site you’ll end up with a good phone at a big discount.
 Most likely these phones were repaired by Samsung or Apple, or a store like Best Buy.
 Sometimes though, you’re getting a brand new phone that was simply returned and can no longer be sold as “new”.
 Those are “open box” deals, which you can usually find at Amazon Renewed.

-Best Place to Buy Used or Refurbished Phones
+Best Place to Buy a Used Phone or Refurbished Phone (2020)

 If you know what phone you want to buy and want the best deal, here are great places that sell used, refurbished, pre-owned or open-box Android phones, iPhones, iPads and more.